 Hong Kong enforces quarantine to safeguard against the of animal diseases.
 The duration and conditions of quarantine depend on the country of origin and whether the dog meets all import requirements.

-• Standard Quarantine Period: Dogs arriving from countries not recognized as rabies-free or those lacking complete documentation may be quarantined for up to 4 months at government-approved facilities.
+Standard Quarantine Period: Dogs arriving from countries not recognized as rabies-free or those lacking complete documentation may be quarantined for up to 4 months at government-approved facilities.

-• Reduced Quarantine: Dogs from rabies-free countries with full compliance may qualify for a reduced quarantine period, often 21 days or less.
+Reduced Quarantine: Dogs from rabies-free countries with full compliance may qualify for a reduced quarantine period, often 21 days or less.

-• Quarantine Facility: The AFCD operates quarantine stations equipped to provide veterinary care and monitor the health of imported pets.
+Quarantine Facility: The AFCD operates quarantine stations equipped to provide veterinary care and monitor the health of imported pets.

-• Costs: Owners are responsible for all quarantine fees, including daily boarding, veterinary examinations, and administration charges.
+Costs: Owners are responsible for all quarantine fees, including daily boarding, veterinary examinations, and administration charges.

-Scenario Quarantine Duration Conditions
+Quarantine Duration

-From Rabies-Free Countries, Fully Compliant Up to 21 days Complete vaccination, health certification, microchip
+From Rabies-Free Countries, Fully Compliant

-From Non-Rabies-Free Countries or Incomplete Documentation Up to 4 months Extended observation and health checks
+From Non-Rabies-Free Countries or Incomplete Documentation

 Documentation and Application Process